Customer value maximization

-Customer value maximization (CVM) is a real-time service model that, proponents say, goes beyond basic customer relationship management (CRM) capabilities, identifying and capturing maximum potential from prospects and existing customers.
+Customer value maximization (CVM) is a real-time service model that, proponents say, goes beyond basic customer relationship management (CRM) capabilities, identifying and capturing maximum potential from prospective and existing customers.

 Customer-centricity

 The CVM framework evaluates current methods and effectiveness, makes changes where required, and sets up a measurement system that helps in evaluating effectiveness.
 The CVM framework operates as a continuous process in a closed loop.

 The CVM framework is closely related to the idea of customer-lifetime-value.

-One of the most efficient and basic strategies to maximize the value that each customer generates is to split customers into defined segments, a process called client segmentation.
+One of the strategies to maximize the value that each customer generates is to split customers into defined segments, a process called client segmentation.

 Marketing challenges

 Marketing challenges can be predominantly dissected into four categories: